 Although your genes may predispose you to develop prediabetes or diabetes, genetic variations likely act together with health and lifestyle factors to influence your overall risk.
 We may not be able to pinpoint a specific pattern of inheritance, but we do know that it all starts with something called insulin resistance.
 This means your body is resistant to the effects of insulin, which when working properly helps you to metabolize sugar, or glucose, in your blood.

 When you have insulin resistance, it takes more and more insulin to keep blood sugar levels in the normal range.
 Over time, the body can’t produce enough insulin to do this.
-This leads to first developing prediabetes and then potentially progressing to Type 2 diabetes.
-But not everyone with prediabetes is destined to get Type 2 diabetes.
+This leads to first developing prediabetes and then potentially progressing to type 2 diabetes.
+But not everyone with prediabetes is destined to get type 2 diabetes.
 This is where lifestyle change can make a huge impact.
-Increasing activity, eating less fat, and losing just 5% of body weight has been shown to boost the body’s response to insulin.
-A lifestyle change program can you help hit these targets and reduce your risk of developing Type 2 diabetes.
+Increasing activity, eating less fat and losing just 5 percent of body weight has been shown to boost the body’s response to insulin.
+A lifestyle change program can you help hit these targets and reduce your risk of developing type 2 diabetes.

 I have personally seen many people who are healthier after they get diagnosed with prediabetes or diabetes than before.
 We are all human and sometimes we need something to kick us into the change mode to be able to build sustainable new lifestyle habits.
 It’s never too late to start making those changes.
 A diabetes care and education specialist can help. you manage the things you can change and cope with what you can’t.
 You can read more about the benefits of diabetes self-management education and support at DiabetesEducator.org/DCEShelp.